Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 Many applications make decisions for publishing based on the properties of the Event Hub itself or the properties of its partitions.
 Both can be mocked using the `EventHubsModelFactory`.
 The following example demonstrates how to mock an `EventHubProducerClient` that is publishing to an Event Hub with a set of two partitions with different ownership levels.

+These mocked properties can be used to test expected application behavior given a specific set of Event Hub properties.
+These property types can be mocked in the same way for the `EventHubConsumerClient` and the `EventHubBufferedProducerClient`.

 ```C# Snippet:EventHubs_Sample11_MockingEventHubProperties
 // Create a mock of the EventHubProducerClient
 Mock<EventHubProducerClient> mockProducer = new Mock<EventHubProducerClient>();